mattheww/gomill/gomill_docs/competitions.rst

 ^^^^^^^^^^^^^

 The :setting:`board_size`, :setting:`komi`, :setting:`handicap`, and
-:setting:`handicap_style` matchup settings control the details of the game.
-The ringmaster doesn't know or care what rule variant the players are using;
-it's up to you to make sure they agree with each other.
+:setting:`handicap_style` game settings control the details of the game.
+The ringmaster doesn't know or care what rule variant the players are using; it's up to you to make sure they agree with each other.

 Any :setting:`startup_gtp_commands` configured for a player will be sent before the :gtp:`!boardsize` and :gtp:`!clear_board` commands.
 Failure responses